kentaro/serf-hosts/README.md

 ## Problem

 In the cloud world, many hosts appear and vanish.
-Since we don't want to bother to manage some internal DNS service to keep its availability, we have been updated `/etc/hosts` file periodically with cron and AWS API.
+Since we don't want to bother to manage some internal DNS service while keeping its availability, we have been updated `/etc/hosts` file periodically with cron and AWS API.

 There are, however, several problems in that way of updating `/etc/hosts`: